daniel-shaw1/Regulatory_divergence_paper/README.md

 We identified nuceotide diversity within threespine stickleback fish at regulatory regions, and across intergneic permutations.
 These scripts can be found in /Figure3/Analyis/

+You can also find a more curated ATAC-seq pipeline at: https://github.com/daniel-shaw1/ATAC-seq

 For all analyses comparing ACR with neighboring gene (Expression, dn/ds, haploinsuffiency) we found assigned ACRs to genes using homer.
 Scripts can be found in /Figure4/Analysis/annotatepeaks.sh/